MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/nuget-exe.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 Azure Artifacts allows developers to both publish and download NuGet packages from various sources, including feeds and public registries.
 You can use it to privately share packages with your team or specific users and also make them publicly accessible, allowing you to share them openly with anyone on the internet.
+This article will guide you through the process of connecting to your feed.

 ## Prerequisites